-The amorphous urban form and small, irregular street matrix below the Karadjordjeva street (Questionnaire X) has been the recognizable urban structure of Savamala to quite recently, when it was forcefully and illegally destroyed for the purposes of the Belgrade Waterfront Project (BWP).
+The amorphous urban form and small, irregular street matrix below Karadjordjeva street (Questionnaire X) has been the recognizable urban structure of Savamala until quite recently, when it was forcefully and illegally destroyed for the purposes of the Belgrade Waterfront Project (BWP).
 6

-The recent terrain clearance is actually the most radical, but also consequential step of national and city authorities, legal framework and planning bodies resulting from the continuous political and economic pressures to solve an old issue of Belgrades peak waterfront area.
-7 After multiple competitions and projects for Sava amphiteatre (Section 5.1.1), Urban Planning institute came out with a circumstantial urban analysis and a programme for the area.
+The recent terrain clearance is actually the most radical, but also most consequential step of national and city authorities, the legal framework and planning bodies, resulting from the continuous political and economic pressures to solve an old issue of Belgrade’s peak waterfront area.
+7 After multiple competitions and projects for the Sava amphitheatre (Section 5.1.1), the Urban Planning Institute came out with a circumstantial urban analysis and a programme for the area.
 Referring to much of what is herein said and with extensive multidisciplinary expert analysis, they specify the spatial circumstances and developmental capacity of Savamala as such (?):

-the bounding network of mayor city roads directly connected to Savamala street map and limited by surrounding private property structures;
+the bounding network of major city roads directly connected to the Savamala street map and limited by surrounding private property structures;

-the importance of the wider city context and utmost priority of linking its urban development to that of the corresponding area on the left Sava riverbank (New Belgrade side);
+the importance of the wider city context and utmost priority of linking its urban development to that of the corresponding area on the left bank of the Sava (the New Belgrade side);

 the outstanding quality of the location and its urban vizuras on the city;